Nottinghamshire Women cricket team: 2000– : Women's County Championship

 Nottinghamshire replaced East Midlands in Division One of the County Championship for the 2000 season, finishing second with four out of five wins.
 Nottinghamshire remained in Division One for a further four seasons, finishing second again in 2003, but were relegated in 2004.
 After two seasons in Division 2, Nottinghamshire returned to Division One and remained a consistently mid-table side.

 In 2009, Nottinghamshire played in the 2009 RSA T20 Cup, a tri-series in Ireland with Pakistan and Ireland.
 They finished bottom of the table, but managed one win against Ireland.
 In 2010, they joined the Women's Twenty20 Cup, placing 2nd in their regional division in their first season.
 They reached the semi-finals in 2013, but lost to eventual winners Kent.
 In 2014, however, Nottinghamshire were crowned the Champions of the tournament, first qualifying for Round 2 unbeaten, then finishing above Middlesex and Kent in the final group on Net Run Rate.

 Since then, Nottinghamshire have had a brief stint in Division Two in both competitions, in 2016 in the Championship and 2017 in the T20 Cup.
 In both instances, they gained promotion at their first attempt.
 In 2019, they finished 6th in the Championship and 9th in the T20 Cup.
 In 2021, they competed in the East Midlands Group of the Twenty20 Cup, and won their region, going unbeaten with 5 wins and 3 matches abandoned due to rain.
 In 2022, they finished fourth in Group 1 of the Twenty20 Cup.
+In the 2023 Women's Twenty20 Cup, the side reached the group semi-final, where they lost to Lancashire.
+In 2024, the side finished 5th in their group in the Twenty20 Cup and 8th in their group in the new ECB Women's County One-Day tournament.

 Players

 Current squad

-Based on appearances in the 2022 season.
+Based on appearances in the 2023 season.